Financial support is possible in case of study delay due to certain specific circumstances.

 - Hand in possible evidence as soon as possible.
-You can upload them with your application our e-mail them to email@example.com
+You can e-mail them to email@example.com

 - Recognition of circumstances and period of delay

-If you are delayed during any academic year, the CPO you determine the recognizability of the delayed period and circumstances.
+If you are delayed during any academic year, the CPO will determine the recognizability of the delayed period and circumstances.

 - Determining the amount of the support